 - Inform the Delta College ACE Office of your transfer plans or resignation from your position.

 - Provide end date and reason for leaving.

 - It is our goal to make sure every ACE experience is beneficial to our students.
 Therefore, we ask that you complete an online "Student Evaluation of ACE Experience" survey upon exiting your co-op/internship position.

-Reminder: when your packet is complete (application, skills inventory, resume, transcript and quiz), we will begin sending your credentials to suitable employers.
+Reminder: when your application packet is complete (application, orientation quiz, resume and transcript), we will begin sending your credentials to suitable employers.